Inducing exceptional points, enhancing plasmon quality and creating correlated plasmon states with modulated Floquet parametric driving: Results

 \subsection{Crystallization}

-Having identified the wavenumber $q^{*}$ of the unstable modes in Eqs. (\ref{eq:plasmon_dispersion}) and (\ref{eq:q_star_def}), we now study the spatial structure of the plasmon charge density once their initial exponential growth has been cut off by the nonlinear terms of Eq. (\ref{eq:rho_nonlin_eq}).
-We focus on a drive and modulation amplitude yielding $h$ just above the instability threshold, such that the unstable region around $q^{*}$ is infinitesimally thin.
-The parametric driving is spatially uniform and cannot supply momentum to the system.
-Therefore, plasmons can only be created in pairs with wavevectors $\pm\mathbf{q}^{*}$, where the star indicates that
+We now turn to describing pattern formation that occurs for MFPD above the critical driving threshold, $h>h_{c}$.
+Having identified the wavenumber $q^{*}$ of the unstable modes in Eqs. (\ref{eq:plasmon_dispersion}) and (\ref{eq:q_star_def}), we now study the steady state spatial structure of the plasmon charge density once the initial exponential growth has been saturated by the nonlinearities.
+We use the nonlinear equation of motion for plasmons with an oscillating mass term, Eq. (\ref{eq:rho_nonlin_eq}), derived in Sec. \ref{subsec:Oscillating-mass}.
+For simplicity, we focus on a quasi 1D strip whose width along the $y$-direction is smaller than the plasmon wavelength $\lambda^{*}=2\pi/q^{*}$.
+These boundary conditions are implemented by setting $\rho=0$ outside the strip.

-We make the assumption that the final steady state to which the system evolves after the onset of the instability will be some linear combination of the original, linearly unstable modes:
+Parametrically driven nonlinear waves were thoroughly studied in nonlinear spin and optical systems in the context of wave turbulence \citep{zakharov1975spin_wave_turbulence}.
+In general, the saturation of unstable modes can be described within the subspace of modes that satisfy the condition $2\omega_{1}=\omega_{\mathrm{pl}}\left(q\right)+\omega_{\mathrm{pl}}\left(-q\right)$ \citep{zakharov1975spin_wave_turbulence}.
+For the strip geometry, where $q_{y}$ is fixed to zero, these are precisely the linearly unstable modes of Eqs. (\ref{eq:line_delta_rho_sol}) and (\ref{eq:slowly_varying_ansatz}).
+Physically, the above condition reflects that the uniform parametric driving cannot supply momentum to the system, and plasmons can only be created in pairs with wavenumbers $q_{x}=\pm q^{*}$.
+Thus, the saturation to the final steady state will be captured by the ansatz